 This is my story.
 And this is my journey of unleashing my potency.

-Phase One began when I was just a 13-year-old girl struggling with depression and anxiety at a time when no one talked about these issues — especially as an Indian woman living in my culture and community.
+… began when I was just an 11-year-old girl struggling with depression and anxiety at a time when no one talked about these issues — especially as an Indian woman living in my culture and community.
 I married young, at age 20, and that was when shit really hit the fan.

-PTSD and fibromyalgia entered the picture, as did a slew of prescription medications, the addiction to benzos that followed, and unsuccessfully attempting suicide.
+Complex PTSD and fibromyalgia entered the picture, as did a slew of prescription medications, the addiction to benzo’s that followed, and unsuccessfully attempting suicide.

 When I realized I was still alive, I changed my path.
 I sought holistic support and naturopathic remedies.
 I left my husband after five years of marriage.
 But it didn’t work.
 I entered the nightlife scene as a marketing director, and drugs were everywhere.
 I became an addict again without even knowing it, numbing out from the pain of a diluted potency.